Generic Name: zonisamide (zoe-NIS-a-mide)

 - if you have a history of status epilepticus (eg, long periods of continuous seizure activity or a series of seizures without a full return to consciousness)

-- if you have a history of liver or kidney problems, kidney stones, lung or breathing problems, mental or mood problems (eg, depression), or suicidal thoughts or actions
+- if you have a history of liver or kidney problems, kidney stones, lung or breathing problems, high blood acid levels (metabolic acidosis), mental or mood problems (eg, depression), or suicidal thoughts or actions

-- if you have diarrhea, will be having surgery, or are on a ketogenic diet
+- if you have diarrhea, will be having surgery, or are on a diet high in fat called a ketogenic diet

 Some MEDICINES MAY INTERACT with zonisamide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticholinergics (eg, benztropine) or carbonic anhydrase inhibitors (eg, acetazolamide) because the risk of heatstroke or high blood acid levels may be increased
+- Anticholinergics (eg, benztropine) because the risk of heatstroke or high blood acid levels may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if zonisamide may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.